Franks

-The term "Frank" itself first appeared in the 3rd century AD, during the crisis of the 3rd century – a period when Rome lost control of regions near the lower Rhine.
-In the 4th century, Roman authors also began to use another new collective term for enemy tribes in the lower Rhine, "Saxons".
-Although the Saxons and Franks were later more clearly distinguished, there are signs that the terms Frank and Saxon were not always mutually exclusive at first.
-Over centuries, the Romans recruited large numbers of Frankish soldiers, some of whom achieved high imperial rank.
-Already in the 4th century, Franks were living semi-independently in parts of Germania Inferior.
-The Roman administration of Britain and northern Gaul once again began to break down, and in about 406 it was the Franks who attempted to defend the Roman border when it was crossed by Alans and Vandals from eastern Europe.
+When the Roman administration of Britain and northern Gaul eventually broke down once more in the fifth century, it was the Franks who attempted to defend the Roman border in 406 when a largescale Rhine crossing was made by Alans and Vandals from eastern Europe.
 Frankish kings subsequently divided up Germania Inferior between them, and at least one, Chlodio, also began to rule more Romanized populations to the south, in what is now northern France.
 In 451, Frankish groups participated on both sides in the Battle of the Catalaunian Plains, where Attila and his allies were defeated by a Roman-led alliance of various peoples established in Gaul.
 By the early 6th century, the whole of Gaul north of the Loire, and all the Frankish kingdoms, were united within the kingdom of the Frank Clovis I, the founder of the Merovingian dynasty.
 By building upon the basis of this empire, the subsequent Frankish dynasty, the Carolingians, eventually came to be seen as the new emperors of Western Europe in 800, when Charlemagne was crowned by the pope.

-As the original Frankish communities merged into others, the term "Frank" lost its original meaning.
+As the original Frankish communities merged into others, the term Frank lost its original meaning.
 In 870, the Frankish realm was permanently divided between western and eastern kingdoms, which were the predecessors of the later Kingdom of France and Holy Roman Empire respectively.
-In the European languages of the time, the Latin term Franci came to refer mainly to the people of the Kingdom of France, the forerunner of present day France.
+The Latin term Franci, and equivalents in other languages, came to refer mainly to the people of the Kingdom of France, the forerunner of present day France.
 However, in various historical contexts, such as during the medieval crusades, not only the French, but also people from neighbouring regions in Western Europe, continued to be referred to collectively as Franks.
 The crusades in particular had a lasting impact on the use of Frank-related names, which are now used generically for all Western Europeans in many non-European languages.

-Name of the Franks
+Meaning of the term "Franks"

+Etymology

+While the original meaning of the word is not certain, it is commonly believed to have a Germanic etymology.
+Following the precedents of Edward Gibbon and Jacob Grimm, the name of the Franks was traditionally linked to Old French franc, and related terms such as the English adjective frank, meaning "free".
+This term is however derived from the term Frank itself, as it referred to their free status.
+Similarly, the word has been connected to a Germanic word for "javelin", reflected in words such as Old English franca or Old Norse frakka, but these terms possibly also derive from the name of the Franks, as the name of a Frankish weapon.
+Alternatively, this Germanic word may share its origins with an older term recorded in Latin framea, which was used to describe the javelin used by Germani already in the first century.